truenas/webui/README.md

 ```
 # docker container run -e TNIP=192.168.0.30 -p 8080:80 ixsystems/truenas-webui:latest
 ```
 This would allow you to access the running WebUI on http://localhost:8080

+NOTE: Pull requests are also generated as Docker images and can be used for testing by replacing the ":latest" tag with the pull-request ID.
+I.E. "ixsystems/truenas-webui:5010"

 # Development requirements